Guided reading: Features commonly found in a 'Guided Reading' session

 "Individuals."
 Provide a 'familiar book' box for each group, containing texts recently used in Guided Reading.
 Children can re-read texts to themselves or with a partner as an independent activity to give them opportunities to develop fluency and expression and build up reading miles.

 Models

-There are three models of guided reading that can be used based upon the above structure depending upon the National Curriculum (NC) level that the group is reading at.
-The models do overlap.
+There are three models of guided reading that can be used, it is based on the above structure depending on the National Curriculum (NC) level that the group is reading.
+These models do overlap;

-Early Model
+Early model

 This model is used for children who are reading up to about NC level 1A/2C.
-In this model the book introduction, strategy check, independent reading, return to text and response to text all take place generally within one session.
-This is aided by the fact that the books suitable for children reading at this stage are very short.
+In this model, the book introduction, strategy check, independent reading, return to text and response to text all take place generally within one session.
+This is aided by the fact that the books suitable for children reading at this stage are very scarce.